thunlp/ChartCoder/README.md

 > Xuanle Zhao*, Xianzhen Luo*, Qi Shi†, Chi Chen†, Shuo Wang, Zhiyuan Liu, Maosong Sun

 ## Notes
+*We find that our evaluation utilized the 'no_filter' option previously, which led to performance discrepancies.
+Upon re-evaluating with the default 'code_pass' setting, we observe the low-level score change to **72.5**, while the high-level score remains unchanged.*

+More information about evaluation

 1. ChartCoder is tested on the new version of Chartmimic, which contains 600 samples.
 The iclr version of ChartMimic is https://huggingface.co/datasets/ChartMimic/ChartMimic/blob/main/dataset-iclr.tar.gz.
 2. The code we utilize for evaluation is the Supplementary Material of https://openreview.net/forum?id=sGpCzsfd1K.

 All the results (including the baseline and our models) in Table 3 in the paper are evaluated based on the above two settings.
 When conducting the assessment in other settings, there may be performance differences.
 If you want to replicate the performance in the paper, it is recommended to achieve it under the aforementioned settings.

-*We find that our evaluation utilized the 'no_filter' option previously, which led to performance discrepancies.
-Upon re-evaluating with the default 'code_pass' setting, we observe the low-level score change to **72.5**, while the high-level score remains unchanged.*

 ## News